konveyor/community/contributor-ladder.md

 An Organization Member must meet the responsibilites and has the requirements of a Contributor, plus:

 * Responsibilities include:
-    * Continues to contribute regularly, as demonstrated by having at least [TODO: Number] [TODO: Metric] a year, as demonstrated by [TODO: contributor metrics source].
+    * Continues to contribute regularly, as demonstrated by having at least [TODO: Number] [TODO: Metric] to the organization per year, as demonstrated by [TODO: contributor metrics source].
 <!-- Example: "as demonstrated by having at least 50 Github contributions to the organization per year, as shown by Devstats"-->

 * Requirements: